sanja081107/teach-me-skills-javascript-basics/README.md

 `README.md` at the root of each folder contains materials of lessons.

-`task` folder contains homework for each lesson.
+`task/` folder contains homework for each lesson.
 The description is provided in `README.md`.

+`homeworks/` is folder for you task implementations.